Hog-CERN/Hog/docs/02-Maintainer-Manual/08-List-files.md

 ../../lib_1/tb/hdl/FileWriter.vhd
 ```

-Hog compiles the Questa or Modelsim libraries when launching the Hog/Init.sh script.
+Hog compiles the Questasim or Modelsim libraries when launching the Hog/Init.sh script.
 The simulation libraries are now compiled into the SimulationLib folder by default.

 ## .con files

-All constratint files must be included by adding them to the *.con files.
+All constraint files must be included by adding them to the \*.con files.
-Both xdc (for Vivado) and Tcl files can be added.
+Both xdc (for Vivado) and tcl files can be added.
 By specifying the property `nosynth` (after the file name, separated by any number of spaces) we can tell Vivado not to use this specific constraint file in synthesis.
 Viceversa, `noimpl` is used to use the constraint in synthesis only

 ## .ext files

-External proprietary files can be included using the *.ext list file.
+External proprietary files can be included using the \*.ext list file.
 __.ext list filse must use an absoute path__.
 To be able to use the firmware CI, this path must be accessible to the machine performing the git CI, e.g. can be on a protected afs folder.
-This procedure has to be used __ONLY__ in the exceptionalcase of files that cannot be published because of copyright.
+This procedure has to be used __ONLY__ in the exceptional case of files that can not be published because of copyright.

-The *.ext list file has a special syntax since the md5 hash of each file must be added after the file name, separated by one or more spaces:
+The \*.ext list file has a special syntax since the md5 hash of each file must be added after the file name, separated by one or more spaces:

 ```
 /afs/cern.ch/project/p/project/restricted/file_1.vhd  725cda057150d688c7970cfc53dc6db6